 An implantable device may be is a reliable and effective option for some hearing losses.
 There are two types of Implantable devices:

-Australian Hearing does not perform cochlear implant evaluation and surgery, but we have a close relationship with cochlear implant clinics around Australia and provide a number of support services:
+Hearing Australia does not perform cochlear implant evaluation and surgery, but we have a close relationship with cochlear implant clinics around Australia and provide a number of support services:

-- Maintenance and replacement parts.
-Australian Hearing covers the cost of speech processor repairs and replacement parts for all clients who are eligible for the Australian Government Hearing Services Program.
+Maintenance and replacement parts.
+Hearing Australia covers the cost of speech processor repairs and replacement parts for all clients who are eligible for the Australian Government Hearing Services Program.

-- Australian Hearing also provides a number of other services for cochlear implantees including hearing tests and hearing aid fitting for the ear that does not use a cochlear implant, FM systems when clinically indicated and communication training for adult clients.
+Hearing Australia also provides a number of other services for cochlear implantees including hearing tests and hearing aid fitting for the ear that does not use a cochlear implant, FM systems when clinically indicated and communication training for adult clients.

 Bone Conduction Devices